 4, Agnes Violet (Aggie) Sipple (1884-1965), born 30 October 1884 in Dundee, aged 7 in 1891, and living with her parents and grandmother in Liverpool.
 She married Albert (Bert) Alfred George Comerford (1879-1973), the brother of Rosina Sipple’s husband, Harry William John Comerford.
 She died on 15 July 1965 in Brighton.
 (See below).

 5, Michael Joseph Sipple (1891-1940), later Michael Joseph Sipple-Asher.
 He was born in South Shields, Durham, in 1891, and was aged 2 months at the 1891 census, when he was living with his parents and grandmother in Liverpool.
 He married Florence Kate … They lived at 91 Tamworth Lane, Mitcham, Surrey.
 Michael, Kate and their daughter Michelle died together when their home in Mitcham was hit by a bomb on 5 November 1940.
 They were also the parents of:

 The Comerford family:

-John Comerford was the father of:
+William Comerford, born ca 1771, was the father of:

 Michael Comerford (1814-1867).
 He was born ca 1814, in Deptford, then in Kent but now part of the East End of London.
 He married Mary Whitehead (1817-1881), born in Westminster, daughter of Dennis Whitehead.
 They were married in Saint John the Evangelist Church, Lambeth, on 10 October 1837.
 He worked as a law stationer’s clerk.
 They were living at 13 Regency Square, Lambeth, in 1861.
 He died in 1867, she died in 1881.
-They were the parents of eight children, including:
+They were the parents of eight children:

 1, John Comerford, born 1839, aged 22 in 1861, working as a porter to a fancy box maker.